Viet27th/xiaolin-css/README.md

   3rd: ("Red Hat", #{$_fontFallback}),
 );

-// Override the default variables of library
+// Then override the default variables of library as below
+// See the file `scss/_variables.scss` for how many variables you can override
 @use "xiaolin-css/scss/xiaolin.scss" with (
   $breakpoints: $breakpoints,
   $containerMaxWidths: $containerMaxWidths,